 Categorize your expenses

-You can properly categorize your expenses using the employee reimbursement form.
+You can properly categorize your expenses using the form.
 While writing this section, provide as many details as you can regarding the payment.
 This includes the actual date you incurred the expense; the method used to make the payment (credit card, cash, check); and describe the expense and its purpose.

 Once you have categorized your expense and keyed in all the relevant information relating to the expense, calculate the total amount you are asking as a reimbursable expense and submit your form to the respective department or directly to your employer.